This post has been edited on 10/12/17 for a video of the essentials needed for basic patchwork + a little bit about purchasing fabric.

 In this post we will discuss tools that us quilt makers require, covet, and just really, really wish we had.
 I will start with the basic supplies to get started quilting, and then move on to some specialty supplies that will help making a quilt easier.

 - a sewing machine – I guess technically you don’t HAVE to have this, you could stitch everything by hand, but maybe you are like me and consider this a necessity.
 Here is the one I use.
 And I also own this one.
 And this one was the one I started it all with.
+You could even find one for less than a hundred dollars, see this Singer.
+You could make a quilt on any sewing machine.
+Buy something cheap to get you started, fall in love with quilting then buy yourself a better sewing machine.

 - Thread – truly needed.
 I use 50 wt. thread for everything.
 If you are super fancy, you might try Aurifil, it’s lent free, so it will go a long way to keeping your sewing machine cleaner.